Chapter 16.16

 G. Maintain stream, habitat and riparian corridor functions; and

-16.16.020 Sensitive areas protected.
+16.16.020 Critical areas protected.

-Unless expressly authorized herein, any alteration of or work in or development of a sensitive area is prohibited.
+Unless expressly authorized herein, any alteration of or work in or development of critical areas and their buffers is prohibited.
 (Ord.
+1150 § 1, 2017; Ord.
 930 § 2, 2005)

 16.16.030 Applicability.

-B. Whenever the planning director determines that a development proposal is for a site described in LFPMC 16.16.020, all work shall be performed and all construction completed in compliance with sensitive area permits issued by the city according to the requirements of this chapter.
+B. Whenever the planning director determines that a development proposal is for a site described in LFPMC 16.16.020, all work shall be performed and all construction completed in compliance with critical area permits issued by the city according to the requirements of this chapter.
 Permit decisions shall be Type III decisions and processed according to Chapter 16.26 LFPMC.

 16.16.040 Definitions.